 The Foothills Trail is a 6.8 mile earthen trail that travels along the foothills parallel to Horsetooth Reservoir from Dixon Reservoir at Pineridge Natural Area to Reservoir Ridge Natural Area and Michand Lane.
 This trail is on rugged terrain.

 The Fossil Creek Trail currently runs through the Cathy Fromme Prairie Natural Area along Fossil Creek.
 It extends west and north to meet the Spring Creek Trail at Spring Canyon Park.
 In the future it will also extend from Shields Street to meet up with the section of Fossil Creek Trail at College Avenue.
 New segments will open as right-of-ways are established and construction finishes.
 The Fossil Creek Trail is 5.17 paved miles.

 The Power Trail follows the west side of the Union Pacific Railroad south from Edora Park to north of Harmony Road via Golden Meadows Park then south on McMurry Avenue and Keeland Drive to the west side of the railroad to Triby Road.
 Future phases will extend the 10-foot concrete trail and 5-foot gravel path south beyond Harmony Road eventually to Loveland’s trail system.
 Funding is from Conservation Trust (Lottery) revenue.
 The Power Trail is 3.89 paved miles.

 The ELS uses a series of metal signs posted every quarter mile.
-The signs on the Poudre & Spring Creek Trails have an alpha-numeric code which represents the distance you are from College Avenue.
-As an example PE3 indicates that you are on the "P"oudre Trail "3" quarter mile units "E"ast of College Ave.
-The signs are similar on the Power Trail and start at EPIC going south to Golden Meadows.
+The signs on the Poudre & Spring Creek Trails represent the distance you are from College Avenue, either East or West.
+The signs are similar on the Power Trail and represent the distance you are from Drake Road, either North or South.
 If an incident occurs, find the nearest ELS sign and report that information to the proper authorities.

 City Trail Distances - This is a list of trails and distances.